 Our attorneys have extensive experience representing clients in federal and state cases.
 We handle federal cases involving complex fraud and white collar crimes.
 Our firm defends people accused of drug smuggling and distribution, violent crimes, DUI, domestic violence and other felonies and misdemeanors.
 In addition, we represent clients in post-conviction matters, including appeals and expungements.

 While each client works primarily with one lawyer, that attorney can call upon the experience and knowledge of the other members of the team.
 Criminal defense matters at our firm are typically handled by Sean Paris and Nathan Mattison.

 Sean Paris is a former prosecutor who now uses his trial skills to defend people accused of serious crimes.
 He has received Martindale-Hubbell's AV* preeminent rating.

 Nathan Mattison is a former aide to Senator John McCain who also clerked for federal judges in Colorado and Kansas in criminal and bankruptcy matters.
 Together, they form a dynamic team that is prepared to defend you.

 For vigorous and effective defense advocacy, turn to Pearson & Paris, P.C.

-For a free initial consultation with our Lakewood defense attorneys, contact Pearson & Paris, P.C.
+For an initial consultation at reduced rates with our Lakewood defense attorneys, contact Pearson & Paris, P.C.
 We represent clients in the greater Denver area and throughout Colorado.